WELCOME TO TONI BUNNELL'S HOMEPAGE

 This website contains articles relating to hands-on healing research, developing music sessions with people with learning disabilities, and the care of the European hedgehog

-I will also continue to look at trends in hedgehog populations that might shed further light on the reasons for the current decline in hedgehog populations in Britain.
+I am continuing to look at trends in hedgehog populations that might shed further light on the reasons for the current decline in hedgehog populations in Britain.
 Anyone who looks after injured/sick hedgehogs, who might like to contribute to the data, please email me and I will email the data recording sheet.
+Or you can email any data: tonibunnell2018@gmail.com and I will enter them on the excel sheet.

 I am also committed to caring for as many sick hedgehogs as time will permit, taking the majority of those admitted to York RSPCA, restoring them to health, then releasing them into the wild.
 This work has produced much data which hopefully will reveal the incidence of various diseases, and the factors most likely to produce a rapid return to full health.
 The data has been collected as a result of keeping full and detailed records of each and every hedgehog that has come into my care.
 The weight of each animal was sytematically recorded as weight changes provide the biggest single clue to possible changes in health/immune status, indicating the need for further/new treatment.
 It is intended to make available any useful information to aid hedgehog care and in some small, but significant, way attempt to redress the balance so drastically upset by the 100,000 hedgehogs killed each year on Britain's roads.